| |

 Penetrol in stock and therefore use it exclusively.)

-I favor the all acrylic systems even when the old paint is
+To review: I favor the all acrylic systems even when the

 as a whole house initial primer, over bare wood of course,

-but also over chalky paint and checked paint (if sound).
+but also over chalky paint (brush or back-brush) and checked

-It binds any residual dirt on the surface that pressure
+paint (if sound).
+It binds any residual dirt on the surface

-washing leaves behind and even helps rejuvinate the old
+that pressure washing leaves behind and even helps rejuvenate

 12. Encapsulation